Respect for All Week

 February 10 – 14, 2020

-During Respect for All Week, schools across will have the opportunity to highlight and build upon ongoing programs to help students, staff and communities gain a better understanding of diversity.
+During Respect for All Week, schools across the city will have the opportunity to highlight and build upon ongoing programs to help students, staff and communities gain a better understanding of diversity.
 Schools may also start new initiatives that promote respect for diversity and focus on preventing bullying, intimidation, and bias-based harassment.
 Your child’s school is also encouraged to promote acceptance and understanding through theme-based lessons and activities.
 Suggested themes include:

 - Celebrating Kindness/Be an Ally